AbdilahiMJama/AbdilahiMJama/README.md

 - 🔭 I’m currently working on a machine learning project where we use deep learning to identify lupus based on a predominant facial feature, the butterfly malar rash.

-- 🌱 I’m currently learning **React, JavaScript, React, Machine Learning**
+- 🌱 I’m currently learning **JavaScript, React, Machine adn Deep Learning**

 - 👯 I’m looking to collaborate on **Machine Learning and AI**